XiangyuFan17/Devilsoft/README.md

 - Connect Myo Armband to your computer using Myo Connect
 - Download the project as a zip file, extract, and use the provided Visual Studio projects
 - For the GUI version, place the color.png and title.png files into your local Documents folder for correct display
-- GUI version uses Arciform font (http://befonts.com/arciform-font.html); font file is included in SignAidwithGUI folder, install if desired
+- GUI version uses Arciform font (http://befonts.com/arciform-font.html) -- Font file is included in SignAidwithGUI folder, install if desired
 - See Gesture-Handbook.txt for info on implemented gestures

 ## Notes